 Put the dried porcini in a bowl and reconstitute with 2 cups of boiling water.
 When they are ready carefully take the mushrooms out of the water, there will be silt/sand in the bottom of the bowl.
 Chop the mushrooms into a very small dice and strain the steeping liquid and set aside.

 Stem the button mushrooms and rough chop them.
 Put them in the food processor and pulse until they are minced.

 Heat a heavy bottom large sauté pan over medium heat.
 Add the minced onion, spices, and herbs and cook for 3-5 minutes.
 Careful not to let the onions brown.
 Add the minced button mushrooms, salt and pepper.
 Stirring occasionally, brown the mixture and cook out all the water.
 8-10 minutes.
 Add the chopped porcini and macadamia nuts along with the reserved steeping liquid.
 Continue to stir occasionally and allow the liquid to cook out.
 5-10 minutes.
 It is done when the mixture has no visible liquid and begins to stick a bit to the bottom of the pan.
 Turn the mixture out into a mixing bowl and allow to cool for 10 minutes.
 Cut the softened butter into small pieces and stir them to the pate a few pieces at a time until it is all incorporated.
 Finally, spoon the mixture into a serving dish and chill for 4 hours or overnight.

 Serve spread on crostini, crackers, or festive endive leaves.

-Categories: Events & Photographs, Food & Wine Pairing, Monte Bello, RIDGE Staff, Special Offerings, Tasting Events/Opportunities, Tasting Flights, Tasting Rooms, Viticultural Salmagundi, Wine & Food Pairing, Wine & The Holidays, Wine Clubs
+Categories: Events, Food & Wine Pairing, Monte Bello, Offerings, RIDGE Staff, Tasting Events/Opportunities, Tasting Flights, Tasting Rooms, Viticultural Salmagundi, Wine & Food Pairing, Wine & The Holidays, Wine Clubs